« Previous Page

 muscles, for example, take some of the stress off of weight-bearing joints such

 as knees and hips.
-Simple exercise, such as walking, can significantly decrease
+Simple exercise, such as walking or tai chi, may help reduce

 physical therapist sometimes is needed to help a